Next Generation Air Transportation System: Communication

-During a meeting with airline CEOs shortly after taking office, President Donald Trump said the Obama administration spent more than $7 billion to upgrade the system and "totally failed."
-However, FAA Administrator Michael Huerta said in a speech that NextGen had already provided $2.7 billion in benefits, and is on track to provide more than $157 billion more by 2030.
-Huerta also acknowledged that government procurement requirements have slowed the NextGen rollout.
-The FAA has since revised the current and projected value of benefits.

 System architecture

-Modernization is critical and requires ongoing support.
-The National Research Council's 2015 "Review of the Next Generation Air Transportation System" report explains that NextGen needs an explicit system architecture — in addition to its existing enterprise architecture — to guide its development, manage risk, and cope with change.
-To create this architecture, FAA should build an architecture community and also strengthen its workforce in several technical fields.
-The report also examines the incorporation of cybersecurity, unmanned aircraft systems, and human factors into the NextGen architecture.
-Finally, the report considers NextGen's anticipated costs and benefits, noting that airlines are not motivated to spend money on NextGen because they receive few direct benefits and face schedule uncertainty.
+The National Research Council's 2015 "Review of the Next Generation Air Transportation System" report explained that NextGen needed an explicit system architecture — in addition to its existing enterprise architecture — to guide its development, manage risk, and cope with change.
+To create this architecture, the FAA should build an architecture community and also strengthen its workforce in several technical fields.
+The report also examined the incorporation of cybersecurity, unmanned aircraft systems, and human factors into the NextGen architecture.
+Finally, the report considered NextGen's anticipated costs and benefits, noting that airlines are not motivated to spend money on NextGen because they receive few direct benefits and face schedule uncertainty.